Best Time to Visit Malaysia: Weather By Month and Season

 Sarawak River Kuching

-In general, visiting destinations along the west coast (e.g. Penang & Langkawi) is best between December and April when they are at their driest.
-On the east coast (e.g. Tioman, Perhentians & Kuala Terengganu), you’ll find April to November is the best weather-wise.
+In general, visiting destinations along the West Coast (e.g., Penang and Langkawi) is ideal between December and April when they are at their driest.
+On the East Coast (e.g., Tioman, Perhentians, and Kuala Terengganu), you’ll find April to November is ideal weather-wise.
 Sarawak and Sabah on Borneo are oddballs in the mix.
-As Peninsular Malaysia’s west coast gets a soaking, Borneo’s east coast get theirs—and vice versa!
+As Peninsular Malaysia’s west coast gets a soaking, Borneo’s east coast gets theirs—and vice versa!

 Why visit in April?

-What’s nice about April is that it’s the only month that straddles the two monsoon seasons.
-The west coast is still yet to enter its rainy season fully while the east coast is just climbing out of theirs.
-Even if just for a short period of time, you’ll be able to experience all of Malaysia in April without the usual weather restrictions.
+April is the only month that straddles the two monsoon seasons.
+The West Coast is still yet to enter its rainy season fully, while the East Coast is just climbing out of theirs.
+Even if just for a short period of time, you’ll be able to experience most of Malaysia in April without the usual weather restrictions.

 That’s not to say the weather in Malaysia is perfect in April.

 Like most of the year, the possibility of rain always lingers.
-While Penang and Langkawi see fairly consistent weather in April, peninsular destinations like KL, Melaka and Cameron Highlands are slightly wetter.
-As expected in a humid country like Malaysia though, the rainfall comes hard and quick.
-Certainly not crazy enough to keep you from making the most out of your trip!
+While Penang and Langkawi see fairly consistent weather in April, peninsular destinations like KL, Melaka, and Cameron Highlands are slightly wetter.
+As expected in a humid country like Malaysia, though, the rainfall comes hard and quick.
+It’s certainly not crazy enough to keep you from making the most out of your trip!

 Ryan O'Rourke